 The easiest way to understand the concept is with a few examples.
 These examples also demonstrate some practical ways to apply the mind map concept to proposal management.

-1. Analyze your customer
+1. Analyze your customer using mind maps

 Use a mind map structure to capture and analyze intelligence about your customer.
 Begin by selecting subtopics of interest, such as those depicted in the figure below (decision makers, relationships, risk tolerance, etc.).
 Each of these subtopics can then be further developed from collective intelligence gathered in a brainstorming session.
 You can use a similar construct for black hat sessions when analyzing your competitors, or for capturing corporate information related to a specific opportunity you are pursuing.

-2. Analyze risk
+2. Analyze risk using mind maps

 Mind maps offer an effective way to develop solutions for each evaluation factor and requirement in the RFP.
 Develop alternative approaches and visually see which may be considered strengths or discriminators.
 The use of colors and images may be appropriate here.
 Note where additional information is required to substantiate a strength.
 Finally, migrate the selected solutions to your proposal.